-So, a photovoltaic cell is a semiconductor diode that converts visible light into direct current.
-Some photovoltaic cell can also convert infrared (IR) or ultraviolet (UV) radiation into DC electricity.
+So, a photovoltaic cell is a semiconductor diode that converts the visible light into direct current.
+Some photovoltaic cells can also convert infrared (IR) or ultraviolet (UV) radiation into DC electricity.
 Photovoltaic cells are an integral part of solar-electric energy systems, which are becoming increasingly important as alternative sources of utility power.

 PV Cell Characteristics

-- Regardless of size, a typical PV cell produces about 0.5-0.6 DC volt under open-circuit, with no load condition.
+- Regardless of size, a typical PV cell produces about 0.5-0.6 DC volt under an open-circuit, with no load condition.

-- If the sunlight intensity were 40% of peak, this PV cell would produce about 0.8 watts.
+- If the sunlight intensity were 40% of the peak, this PV cell would produce about 0.8 watts.